skyfielders/python-skyfield/documentation/coordinates.rst

 They defined a new coordinate system: the ICRS (International Celestial Reference System).
-Its axes point almost exactly along the old J2000 axes, but are permanent and immobile, and can achieve unbounded precision because instead of using the Earth its axes are tied to the locations of very distant quasars.
+Its axes point almost exactly along the old J2000 axes, but are permanent and immobile.
+It can achieve unbounded precision because, instead of using the Earth, its axes are tied to the locations of very distant quasars.

 In the :doc:`positions` chapter